 What’s The Status Quo — KPIs And Mobile KPI Apps

-The only disadvantage of real-time KPIs and real-time dashboards I’ve always felt is the fact that you continuously have to monitor the information and KPIs.
+The only disadvantage of real-time KPIs and dashboards I’ve always felt is that you continuously have to monitor the information and KPIs.
 And don’t get me wrong: That definitely does not mean that real-time dashboards aren’t of high value.
 But it means that real-time dashboards have to be considered as “pull-information.”
 You have to look at the panel.
 You have to monitor it.

 Based on that fact, we started to think about a solution that liberates you from constant monitoring.
 A solution that informs you whenever KPIs change.

 KPI Push Notifications — Unleashing The Full Potential Of Mobile KPI Apps

 So what’s behind that idea?
 Push notifications are the notifications that pop up on your tablet, mobile, or smartwatches.
 I’m pretty sure you’ve seen and already used them, for example, for your favorite newspaper or other apps on your mobile.